annjkai/FEND-animal-trading-card/README.md

 # FEND-animal-trading-card

-## Project submission for the Udacity FEND program
+## Project Overview

-This project is based on the Udacity "Animal Trading Cards" Front-End Nanodegree rubric.
+**Project acceptance date: 15 February 2018**

-The aim of the project was to create a trading card which showcases the HTML and CSS skills learned so far.
+Based on a supplied design prototype, the task here was to create a trading card following the [Udacity rubric](https://review.udacity.com/#!/rubrics/151/view) and very specific design instructions.
+The project tested the HTML and CSS skills learned so far.